joshgulledge/josh-salary-calculator/README.md

 ## Description

-This project was to take in an organizations employee list, and to with that track the monthly spending on employee salary with that information.
+This project takes in an organizations employee list, and with that it tracks the monthly spending on employee salary with that information.

 - Add your employee and salary information
 - Have employees listed